Principles for climate action

 Collaboration or deliberation on climate change:

-This explores mechanisms of collaboration (grassroots citizen movements) and deliberation (eg: Citizen Assemblies) around climate change, and the conditions necessary to support these processes, and ensure inclusion.
+This explores mechanisms of collaboration (grassroots citizen movements) and deliberation (eg: Citizen Assemblies) around climate change, climate policy and the conditions necessary to support these processes and ensure inclusion.

 Engagement around climate interventions: